rasmusab/beepr/readme.md

 Installation
 ---------------

-Grab Hadley Wickham's `devtools` and install `pingr` directly from github by entering this in an R console:
+Grab Hadley Wickham's `devtools` and install `pingr` directly from github by entering this into an R console:

 ```
 install.packages("devtools")